Extenuating Circumstances Policy

 Natural disasters, terrorist activity, and civil/political unrest that prevent the guest from traveling to or from the destination, or that make it unsafe to host guests.

-Endemic disease or illness that suddenly affects a region or an entire group of people.
+Epidemic disease or illness that suddenly affects a region or an entire group of people.
 This doesn’t include existing diseases that are associated with an area—for example, malaria in Thailand or dengue fever in Hawaii.
+Any updates to our policy regarding the outbreak of a disease, and the scope of policy application, will be determined based on announcements by the World Health Organization and local authorities.

 Travel restrictions imposed by a government, law enforcement agency, or military that restrict travel to or from the listing or experience location.